Indians abroad celebrate 73rd Republic Day; greetings pour in from leaders across the world | Politics

 Indians abroad celebrate 73rd Republic Day; greetings pour in from leaders across the world

-Indians across the globe on Wednesday celebrated the 73rd Republic Day amid COVID-19 restrictions, as several world leaders, including British, Australian and Bangladeshi Prime Ministers extended their greetings on the occasion, highlighting their strong friendship with India.Charge daffaires of the Indian Embassy in Beijing Dr. Acquino Vimal hoisted the tricolour at the embassy premises and read President Ram Nath Kovinds address which was followed by cultural events.
+Indians across the globe on Wednesday celebrated the 73rd Republic Day amid COVID-19 restrictions, as several world leaders, including British, Australian, Israeli and Bangladeshi Prime Ministers, extended their greetings on the occasion, highlighting their strong friendship with India.Charge daffaires of the Indian Embassy in Beijing Dr. Acquino Vimal unfurled the tricolour at the embassy premises and read President Ram Nath Kovinds address which was followed by cultural events.

-Indians across the globe on Wednesday celebrated the 73rd Republic Day amid COVID-19 restrictions, as several world leaders, including British, Australian and Bangladeshi Prime Ministers extended their greetings on the occasion, highlighting their strong friendship with India.
+Indians across the globe on Wednesday celebrated the 73rd Republic Day amid COVID-19 restrictions, as several world leaders, including British, Australian, Israeli and Bangladeshi Prime Ministers, extended their greetings on the occasion, highlighting their strong friendship with India.

-In Singapore, the Indian High Commission virtually celebrated the Republic Day.
-Acting High Commissioner Siddhartha Nath read the president's message to the Indian community through social media.
+In Singapore, Acting High Commissioner Siddhartha Nath read the President's message to the Indian community through social media.
 Performance of students from Indian schools in Singapore was also shared through social media.

 British Prime Minister Boris Johnson extended greetings to the people of India, saying he is proud of the friendship shared by the two “diverse democracies” and looked forward to fortifying the strong bond over the next 75 years and beyond.
 He focussed his Republic Day message on the launch of free trade agreement (FTA) talks and the India-UK vaccine partnership.